Last Updated: August 31, 2008

 protection.

-There being no further business to come before the
+There being no further business to come before the meeting, upon motion duly made, seconded, and passed, the meeting was adjourned at 6:30 PM.

 MEETING OF THE BELLASERA MODIFICATIONS